 Who regulates the sale of alcoholic beverages in the State of Texas?

 The production, distribution and sale of alcohol within the State of Texas is regulated by the Texas Alcoholic Beverages Commission (“TABC”) and the TABC receives their statutory authority to do so from the Texas Alcoholic Beverages Code.
+To obtain further information regarding the TABC, please click the following link to access their official website: https://www.tabc.texas.gov/

 What are the distance requirements for the sale of alcohol from schools, childcare facility, churches, and public hospitals?

 In general, no alcoholic beverage may be sold within three hundred (300’) feet of a public or private school, childcare facility, church, or public hospital.
 The Texas Alcoholic Beverages Code and City of Weatherford Ordinance O2021-54 establish the manner by which these distance requirements are measured.
-The following illustrations may help clarify these provisions:

-Church and Public Hospital Distance Requirements
+Church and Public Hospital Distance Requirements:

 The measurement of the distance between the place of business where alcoholic beverages are sold and a church or public hospital shall be along the property lines of the street fronts and from front door to front door, and in a direct line across intersections.

-School and Childcare Facility Distance Requirements
+School and Childcare Facility Distance Requirements:

 The measurement of distance between the place of business where alcoholic beverages are sold and a public or private school, or childcare facility shall be in a direct line from the property line of the public or private school, or childcare facility to the property line of the place of business, and in a direct line across intersections.